Dietz & Watson

-Dietz & Watson is an American preparer of delicatessen foods, based in Philadelphia, Pennsylvania.
+Dietz & Watson, Inc. is an American family-owned and operated preparer of delicatessen foods, founded in 1939 and based in Philadelphia, Pennsylvania.
+The company specializes in the production and distribution of deli meats, cheeses, and other specialty food products.

 History

 Dietz & Watson was founded by Gottlieb Dietz, a German sausage maker, who developed his skills while working at a meatpacking plant for almost two decades.
 In 1939, he purchased the Watson Meat Company and combined his name with Walter Watson, the former owner, who stayed on as the sales manager.

 When Gottlieb passed, his daughters Lore and Ruth Dietz took over the family company.
 Under Lore and Ruth, the company expanded to become the largest deli meat purveyor in Philadelphia.
 Ruth continued to offer guidance to the company until her death at age 94.
 The grandchildren of Gottlieb now run the business, including Louis Eni (President and CEO), Chris Eni (COO), and Cindy Eni Yingling (CFO).

 The company prepares deli meats, franks, sausages, cheeses and condiments using Gottlieb’s original family recipes and cooking techniques.
 They are the first to introduce a No-Salt Added Turkey Breast to their product lineup, starting in 1978, when their CEO, Louis Sr., needed a low-sodium product to follow his strict lower sodium diet.
 They are also the first company to introduce Buffalo Chicken Breast and Santa Fe Turkey in 1997.

 Dietz & Watson has facilities in Philadelphia, Baltimore, and Corfu NY, and their products are distributed to national retailers, independent grocers, as well as online retailers such as Amazon Fresh.
 They currently employ over 1,000 people nationwide.

 Currently, the company's television advertising campaign features actress/model Brooklyn Decker and her husband, tennis player Andy Roddick in domestic settings talking about the company's products.